OffBeatHow To Calculate Your Short-Term Vacation Rental Cash Flow

 Gross Income minus Gross Expenses = NOI

-However, there is still a critical component missing!
+However, a critical component is still missing!

 The missing factor is capital expenditures (CapEx).
-These are expenses that occur less frequently, including the replacement of major property components like the roof.
+These are expenses that occur less frequently, including the replacement of significant property components like the roof.
 While calculating your cash flow, account for the money you will put into purchasing big-ticket items, like HVAC and a home alarm system.

 NOI minus CapEx Funds = Adjusted NOI